The number of tangencies between two families of curves: Conditional upper bound for the doubly-grounded case

 Without loss of generality, we can assume that $u_3v_1$ is an edge of the $C_6$.
 The edges $u_2v_2$ and $u_3v_1$ must cross, denote (one of) their crossing point(s) by $x$.
 Without loss of generality, we can assume that the red part of $u_2v_2$ crosses the blue part of $u_3v_1$.
 This implies that $u_2v_1$ cannot be an edge, as otherwise $xv_1u_2x$ would be a self-crossing path on 4 edge-parts contradicting Claim \ref{claim:p2}.
 So $u_2v_3$ and $u_1v_1$ need to be edges.

 Then $u_2x$ (contained in the red part of $u_2v_2$) and $xv_1$ (contained in the blue part of $u_3v_1$) separate $u_1$ from $v_2$ and from $v_3$ (within the strip).
-But at least one of $u_1v_2$ and $u_1v_3$ must be an edge of $G$.\\ If $u_1v_2$ is an edge, then as it cannot intersect $u_2v_2$, it must intersect $xv_1$, so $v_2u_1v_1x$ is a self-crossing path on 5 edge-parts, see Figure \ref{fig:doubly}(a).\\ If $u_1v_3$ is an edge, then either $u_1v_3$ intersects $u_2x$ and then $u_1v_3u_2x$ is a self-crossing path on 5 edge-parts, see Figure \ref{fig:doubly}(b); or $u_1v_3$ intersects $xv_1$ and then $v_3u_1v_1x$ is a self-crossing path on 5 edge-parts, see Figure \ref{fig:doubly}(c).\\ All cases contradict Claim \ref{claim:p2}.
+However, at least one of $u_1v_2$ and $u_1v_3$ must be an edge of $G$.\\ If $u_1v_2$ is an edge, then as it cannot intersect $u_2v_2$, it must intersect $xv_1$, so $v_2u_1v_1x$ is a self-crossing path on 5 edge-parts, see Figure \ref{fig:doubly}(a).\\ If $u_1v_3$ is an edge, then either $u_1v_3$ intersects $u_2x$ and then $u_1v_3u_2x$ is a self-crossing path on 5 edge-parts, see Figure \ref{fig:doubly}(b); or $u_1v_3$ intersects $xv_1$ and then $v_3u_1v_1x$ is a self-crossing path on 5 edge-parts, see Figure \ref{fig:doubly}(c).\\ All cases contradict Claim \ref{claim:p2}.

 Thus, we have shown that positive $C_6$'s are not in $G$.
 Take the adjacency $0$-$1$ matrix of the bipartite graph $G$ such that the rows and columns are ordered according to the order of the corresponding points along the boundaries of the strip.
-The positive $C_6$'s are the ones in whose $3\times 3$ matrix representation the middle entry is a $1$-entry.
-In \cite{Pach2006} it was proved that a $0$-$1$ matrix that avoids such representations of $C_6$'s has $O(n^{4/3})$ $1$-entries.
-This immediately implies that $G$ has at most these many edges, which in turn implies the required upper bound on the number of tangencies in the original setting of curves. \end{proof}
+Recall that the positive $6$-cycles are the ones in whose $3\times 3$ matrix representation the middle entry is a $1$-entry.
+Thus, Conjecture \ref{conj:01} implies that $G$ has at most these many edges, which in turn implies the required upper bound on the number of tangencies in the original setting of curves. \end{proof}